Eroglu-Lab/Ramirez_2024_submission_image_analysis_RNAseq_analysis/README.md

 Script for running UNet denoising using weight files trained to convert 60X resonant scanner images to galvano quality images on the Olympus FV3000 microscope.

 R-markdown:

+InVitro_RNAseq_analysis_withBatch
 Reads and counts can be downloaded from the GEO submission: GSE259420

+Ramirez_etal_Stratified_RRHO_Analysis
+CSVs with the ranked gene lists can be downloaded from CSV_Stratified_RRHO.zip

 ImageJ macros: